Full Body Red Light Therapy: What to Expect

 Results timeline (the honest version)

 Session 4-5: visible skin tone changes start showing, especially on the abdomen and thighs.
-Lymphatic drainage often produces a temporary increase in toilet trips (this is the body clearing metabolites and water weight; normal).
+Lymphatic drainage often produces a temporary increase in toilet trips (the body clearing metabolites and water weight, normal).

 Who shouldn't do full body red light therapy